 The original answer was a Peace Corps for the Earth – an Earth Corps.
 Young environmentalists from many different countries could come together to plant trees, exchange perspectives, learn through service, and return home to implement projects and share what they learned.

-Dwight Wilson dreamed up this idea while working as a Peace Corps volunteer in Africa.
+Dwight Wilson dreamed up this idea while working as a Peace Corps volunteer in Chile and Honduras.
 In 1993, he and several friends tried it out in an experimental program called Cascadia Quest.
 This effort grew into a year-round intensive program for promising young leaders.
 Our corps program was born.

 In the early 2000s, Seattle’s large urban forests teetered on the brink of destruction by invasive weeds.
 EarthCorps stepped up with a new solution.
 Proclaiming 2003 as the year to get “Ivy Free,” EarthCorps mobilized hundreds of corporate volunteers, students, and concerned citizens to save the city’s magnificent old-growth forest in Seward Park.
 The effort sparked cooperation with the City of Seattle and Cascade Land Conservancy (now Forterra), to create the Green Seattle Partnership, one of the largest urban re-greening efforts in history and a model for other cities.
 There are now more than nine “Green Cities” working to preserve and manage their urban forests.